dromotherm/documentation/pages/themis/DLCF/README.md

 For a building with no inertia, very little insulation and not fitted with any indoor temperature sensor connected to the controllers, this method is not effective and the comfort in the building is absolutely zero.
 With a well-insulated building, these so called "reductions" can be OK but they are not the best way to save energy.

-In order to improve things, we decided in 2018 to test the Batisense solution, an artificial intelligence developed by the Probayes company, that schematizes the building as a set of electrical/thermal circuits in order to model its behavior.
+In order to improve things, we decided in 2018 to test the Batisense solution, a prediction solution developed by the Probayes company, that schematizes the building as a set of electrical/thermal circuits in order to model its behavior.

 ![R3C2](R3C2_modelb.svg)